Non-rapid eye movement sleep: Dreaming

 Although study participants' reports of intense dream vividness during REM sleep and increased recollection of dreams occurring during that phase suggest that dreaming most commonly occurs during that stage, dreaming can also occur during NREM sleep, in which dreams tend to be more mundane in comparison.
-It was initially thought that NREM sleep is the absence of dreaming, or dreams occur more rarely compared to REM sleep because 90-95% of those who wake up in the middle of REM sleep will report that they have had a dream, but only 5-10% of those waking up in the middle of non-REM sleep will report they've had a dream.
+It was initially thought that NREM sleep is the absence of dreaming, or dreams occur more rarely compared to REM sleep because 90–95% of those who wake up in the middle of REM sleep will report that they have had a dream, but only 5–10% of those waking up in the middle of non-REM sleep will report they've had a dream.
 However, when asked for more general thought processes or feelings, 70% of people who awaken from NREM sleep reports of having dream-like feelings, which is characteristic of NREM dreams, potentially disproving that theory.

 Research has also shown that dreams during the NREM stage most commonly occur during the morning hours which is also the time period with the highest occurrence of REM sleep.
 This was found through a study involving subjects taking naps over specific intervals of time and being forcefully awakened, their sleep was separated into naps including only REM sleep and only NREM sleep using polysomnography.
 This implies that the polysomnographic occurrence of REM sleep is not required for dreaming.
 Rather, the actual mechanisms that create REM sleep cause changes to one's sleep experience.
-Through these changes, by morning, a sub-cortical activation occurs during NREM that is comparable to the type that occurs during REM.
-It is this sub-cortical activation that results in dreaming during the NREM stage during the morning hours.
+Through these changes, by morning, a sub-cortical activation may occur during NREM that is comparable to the type that occurs during REM.
+Such a sub-cortical activation may result in dreaming during the NREM stage during the morning hours.

 Self in dreaming

 It is suggested that dreaming involves two selfs: aggressive self (REM) and friendly self (NREM).
-It seems that in NREM dreams, the self are put in different situations, largely negative, but are found to respond in a way that befriends or embraces the unfamiliar.
-It's sometimes thought that in NREM sleep, the dreamers are "aware of being aware", also known as "secondary awareness", which allows them to make better decisions and be able to reflect on them.
+It seems that in NREM dreams, the self is put in different situations, largely negative, but is found to respond in a way that befriends or embraces the unfamiliar.
+It is sometimes thought that in NREM sleep, the dreamers are "aware of being aware", also known as "secondary awareness", which allows them to make better decisions and potentially reflect on them.